MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    ![Data Source Settings.](media/servicenow-knowledge-connector-DataSourceSettings.png)

-   Along with this URL, you will need a **service account** for setting up the connection to ServiceNow as well as for allowing Microsoft Search to periodically update the knowledge articles based on the refresh schedule.
-The service account will need read access to the following **ServiceNow table records** to successfully crawl various entities.
+   Along with this URL, you need a **service account** for setting up the connection to ServiceNow and for allowing Microsoft Search to periodically update the knowledge articles based on the refresh schedule.
+The service account needs read access to the following **ServiceNow table records** to successfully crawl various entities.

    **Feature** | **Read access required tables** | **Description**
    --- | --- | ---